Afrodisíaco: Background and recording

-Rauw Alejandro began his musical career in 2014, uploading R&B songs to SoundCloud.
+Rauw Alejandro began his musical career in 2014, uploading Latin R&B songs to SoundCloud.
 In 2016, he released his mixtape, Punto de Equilibrio, which led him a contract with Duars Entertainment.
-Three years later, he launched his debut extended play, Trap Cake, Vol. 1, on which he fused R&B with Latin trap.
+Three years later, he launched his debut extended play, Trap Cake, Vol. 1, on which he fused Latin R&B with Latin trap.
 After releasing several projects and many singles, he finally announced that he was working on his debut studio album in February 2020, revealing its title as Afrodisíaco, which translates to Aphrodisiac in English.
 During an interview with MTV News, he talked about the album's title:

-On November 5, 2020, Alejandro deleted all of his posts on social media and left only one photo, with the caption "AFRODISIACO comes out in a few days, while I go to rest a bit.
+On November 5, 2020, Alejandro deleted all of his posts on social media and left only one photo, with the caption "Afrodisíaco comes out in a few days, while I go to rest a bit.
 I love you."
 Four days later, he revealed the album's release date, cover art, and track list, confirming that it would be released on November 13, 2020.
 In an interview with Los 40, he described the album as "a very complete and versatile album" and stated that he had been able to find himself "musically as an artist".
-He worked on Afrodisíaco with the assistance of several producers, including Caleb Calloway, Mr. Naisgai, Dímelo Flow, Eydren, and Tainy, and recorded it in studios across Miami and Carolina.
+He worked on Afrodisíaco with the assistance of several producers, including Caleb Calloway, Mr. Naisgai, Dímelo Flow, Eydren con el Ritmo, and Tainy, and recorded it in studios across Miami and Carolina.